-Why?
-Because mutual restraining orders are extremely hard to enforce.
-If you have a mutual restraining order with a stay-away provision and run into the other party in the aisle at the Home Depot or Raley’s, which one of you must immediately turn and leave?
+Mutual restraining orders are extremely hard to enforce.
+If you have a mutual restraining order with a stay-away provision and run into the other party in the aisle at the Home Depot, which one of you must immediately turn and leave?
 Which of you is required to suddenly say goodbye to your friends and family at the River Cats game because your “ex” showed up?

-Our firm recently worked on a domestic violence case involving (the unfortunately common scenario of) a physical fight at a custodial exchange.
+Our firm recently worked on a domestic violence case involving a physical fight at a custodial exchange.
 Sacramento Police arrived on the scene and quickly assumed that the person with more injuries was the “victim” and arrested the “winner” of the fight.
-Later, the surveillance video indicated that the “victim” had initiated the fight.
+Later, the surveillance video indicated that the presumed “victim” had initiated the fight.
 The Sacramento District Attorney subsequently elected not to file a criminal complaint against the “winner”.

 Imagine the predicament of mutual restraining orders for law enforcement.
 When police make an arrest for a violation of a mutual protective order, the officer is required to identify the dominant aggressor of the incident.
 Penal Code §836(c)(3).
 How can they be expected to sort through the inevitable lies and drama after the confrontation has passed?

 When Will A Family Court Issue a Mutual Restraining Order?

 A Family Court will only issue a mutual restraining order if:

 - Both parties personally appear in court and each party presents written evidence of abuse or domestic violence, and

 - The Court makes detailed findings of fact that both parties acted primarily as aggressors and that neither party acted primarily in self-defense.